Aegidius van Braam: Patriotten era

 In 1797, during the conflict between the Patriot faction and the stadtholder, William V, he served as lieutenant to Captain Tulleken of the cutter Salamander, which lay anchored off the island of Texel.
 Tulleken was arrested by the States of Holland on charges of remaining loyal to the stadholder, ignoring the orders of the States of Holland, and inciting his crew to rebellion.
 Van Braam protested against the arrest of his captain and demanded his release, upon which Van Braam was himself arrested and dismissed from the navy.
 After the restoration of the stadholder by Prussian troops later that year, Van Braam was restored to the navy and promoted to captain of the Argo, a warship carrying 36 cannon.

-The Vlieter Incident
+Vlieter incident

 When the Batavian Revolution in 1795 swept away the old republic and replaced it with the revolutionary Batavian Republic, many Orangist officers resigned from the fleet, including Van Braam.
 He however re-enlisted in 1798.
 In 1799, Van Braam held command over the Leyden, a ship of the line carrying 64 guns.
 The ship was part of a squadron that was to escort a force of some 5,000 men under the command of General Daendels to Java.
 Another Orangist naval officer who had left the fleet in 1795, Carel Hendrik Ver Huell, contacted Van Braam and another captain, Theodorus Frederik van Capellen.
 Ver Huell proposed that they mount a mutiny on board the ships of the squadron.
 Around the same time, a British-Russian force invaded the North Holland peninsula (see further Anglo-Russian invasion of Holland).